rhanessian/4760project1/README.md

 To clean: type 'make clean' to remove executable file.

 Note: This C program was developed on a Mac and gave output that was identical as characters in the textfile.
-When run in the Linux environment hoare, the output is only the same as the textfile for the first two processes.
+When run in the Linux environment hoare, the output is only the same as the textfile for the first process of each iteration.

 Tasks:
 1) Each time this program is run, the process IDs (those forked from the child processes) are assigned in consecutive order.